-Although OSA is often difficult to detect in children and the symptoms may manifest differently than they would in an adult, there are nevertheless some symptoms and warning signs you can look for.
+OSA can be difficult to detect in children, as the symptoms may manifest differently than they would in an adult.
+There are nevertheless some symptoms and warning signs you should look for.

 Symptoms of Sleep Apnea in Children

-OSA can lead to serious health issues, including heart problems such as right-sided heart failure, as well as diabetes and problems with cognitive functions.
-There is also a strong correlation between sleep disorders and childhood obesity.
-Awareness and early detection have helped make these health problems less prevalent.
-Diagnosing your child as early as possible is important.
+Obstructive sleep apnea (OSA) can lead to serious health issues, such as right-sided heart failure, diabetes, and problems with cognitive functions.
+There’s also a strong correlation between sleep disorders and childhood obesity.
+Awareness and early detection can prevent these health problems from becoming severe.

 Sleep apnea is often misdiagnosed as something else, including ADHD.
-Because daytime symptoms — such as irritability and lack of focus — are similar, without a sleep study to confirm nighttime symptoms this can lead to misdiagnoses.
+Because daytime symptoms are so similar, misdiagnoses are incredibly common.
 Patients with sleep apnea who have been prescribed ADHD medication often find that they remain tired and continue to lack energy.

-Your doctor may also recommend continuous positive airway pressure (CPAP) therapy.
-If the OSA is mild-to-moderate, your child may also be a candidate for a more comfortable customized oral sleep appliance.
+Dr. Clinton may also recommend continuous positive airway pressure (CPAP) therapy.
+If the OSA is mild-to-moderate, your child may be eligible for a more comfortable customized oral sleep appliance.

 Frequently Asked Questions